Matt Manser reranked 4 of 0 total items on . Check out the original list to vote on it yourself!

 By 2008, pretty much all Limited Too stores were gone.
 However, if you're a fan of the brand, you may be in luck.
 In 2016, the owner of several prominent retail brands announced plans to attempt to bring back Limited Too in select locations.

 The Warner Bros.
-Studio Store launched in 1991, and specialized in Looney Tunes merchandise.
-Even though Bugs Bunny made his first appearance in 1940, he and the other Looney Tunes remained quite popular, and clothing featuring modern takes on characters (such as Bugs and Taz dressed like the rap duo Kriss Kross) were big sellers.
+Studio Store launched in 1991 and specialized in Looney Tunes merchandise.
+Even though Bugs Bunny made his first appearance in 1940, he and the other Looney Tunes characters remained quite popular, and clothing featuring modern takes on characters (such as Bugs and Taz dressed like the rap duo Kris Kross) were big sellers.

-Looney Tunes popularity spiked with the 1996 release of Space Jam, but the demand for clothes featuring the characters eventually died down.
+The popularity of Looney Tunes spiked with the 1996 release of Space Jam, but the demand for clothes featuring the characters eventually waned.
 In 2001, the Warner Bros.
 Studio Stores closed for good.